A system must be managed. It is management’s job to direct the efforts of all components toward the aim of a system.

 Be Careful about Absolute Success Criteria

 However, epics are unique from Capabilities and Features, as it is often not necessary to complete epics, and that is why teams have to be so careful with success criteria.
-Due to their scope and impact, it is sometimes the case that implementing some—but not all—of an epic achieves the bulk of the economic value, and in accordance with WSJF, there may be a point at which some other investment would reduce a greater economic return than completing the epic as anticipated.
+Due to their scope and impact, it is sometimes the case that implementing some—but not all—of an epic achieves the bulk of the economic value, and in accordance with WSJF, there may be a point at which some other investment would produce a greater economic return than completing the epic as anticipated.

 For an example from experience, we discovered that an epic of “migrate all applications to use JBoss Webserver” would have been better stated as “migrate all applications to Jboss webserver—except those applications approaching end of life.”

-Since epics typically cut across value streams and Program Increments, it may be difficult to assess how progress is being made on the development of its Capabilities or Features.
+Since epics typically cut across value streams and Program Increments, it may be difficult to assess how progress is being made on the development of its capabilities or features.
 Therefore, SAFe provides a set of portfolio Metrics that can be used to measure epic progress.

-Approved epics stay in the portfolio backlog until such time as there is implementation capacity available in one or more value streams.
+Approved epics stay in the portfolio backlog until such time as there is implementation capacity available in one or more Value Streams.
 Thereafter, the Epic Owner or Enterprise Architect has the responsibility to work with the Product Managers and Architects or Systems Engineering to split the epics into value stream level and program level epics, or directly into capability or feature backlog items.

 Implementing incrementally means that an epic must be split into smaller pieces that represent incremental value.
 Table 1 provides nine suggested methods for splitting epics, along with examples for each:

 |1.
-Solution / Subsystem / Component Epics often affect multiple solutions, subsystems, or large components.
+Solution / Subsystem / Component – Epics often affect multiple Solutions, subsystems, or large components.
 In such cases, splitting by these aspects can be an effective implementation technique.|

 |Multiple user profiles||… Multiple profiles in the opt-out website